Office of the Dean

 We have created a diverse set of student-centered programs that address the needs of 21st century learners.
 We have created strategic partnerships with local schools, businesses, and government and community agencies so that we can work collaboratively to develop high-quality programs for our students.

-The strengths of the Rider University School of Education enable us to function successfully in today’s changing world.
+The strengths of the Rider University College of Education and Human Services enable us to function successfully in today’s changing world.
 We have a strong faculty with diverse backgrounds and expertise.
 We value excellence in teaching, scholarship, and service.
 Our professors are devoted advisors and mentors who relate well to their students.
 Our programs are accredited by NCATE/CAEP, CACREP, NASM and NASP.
 These agencies represent the gold standard for accreditation in their respective fields.
 In fact, we are the first private institution in New Jersey to have the prestigious NCATE accreditation.

 Our two departments, graduate and undergraduate, specialize in meeting the needs of learners in various stages of life.
 As you browse our site you will find the details of all of our programs, certificates, and endorsements.